addocolo/WineQuality/README.md

 ### Importing and initial cleaning of data

 The initial step involved importing the data and checking for any duplicates or invalid entries.
 The dataset is composed of 4,898 white wines and 1,599 red wines.
 There are 11 chemical features and one target: quality.
-The chemical features and all are numerical variables.
+The chemical features are all positive float type   variables.
 The features are fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol.

 Upon initial inspection, we noticed several duplicate entries in both the red and white wine datasets, which were subsequently removed.